VanshajR/Pneumonia_Detection/README.md

 # Chest X-Ray Pneumonia Detection
-This repository contains a machine learning project for detecting pneumonia from chest X-ray images using Convolutional Neural Networks (CNN), Logistic Regression, XGBoost, and Support Vector Machines (SVM).
+This repository contains a machine learning project for detecting pneumonia from chest X-ray images using Convolutional Neural Networks (CNN), Logistic Regression, and Support Vector Machines (SVM).
 The repository includes a Jupyter notebook for training the models, pre-trained model files, and a Streamlit web app for predicting pneumonia on uploaded X-ray images.

 # Live App